jpdery/moobile-core-doc/Source/Classes/Control/Control.md

 ### setSelected(value) {#setSelected}

 Sets whether this control is selected.
-The CSS class `is-selected` is added to the control element upon being disabled.
+The CSS class `is-selected` is added to this control's element upon being disabled.

 #### Parameters: